Here you will find important enrollment information, resources, and forms.

 - Student writes a brief letter explaining the extenuating circumstances behind why he/she was unable to add the class during the regular drop/add period.
 For example, if there was a hold on a student’s account, the student was sitting in on the class all along, and the hold was just lifted after the drop/add period was over, that would be acceptable.
 If the student just forgot to process the add until after the drop/add period, that would NOT be acceptable.

-- Student submits all of these items to the Registration Team
+- Student submits all of these items to the Records Team

-- The Registration Team will email the student when the petition is processed.
+- The Records Team will email the student when the petition is processed.
 If a late fee is owed, this is applied to the student’s bill.

 Petitioning to DROP a class